ZEN-universe/ZEN-garden/docs/files/tutorial/02_change_configuration.rst

     `--config.yaml

-The configuration files are formatted in JavaScript Object Notation (JSON), an easy-to-read-and-interpret file format for representing objects and data structures.
-The following `video <https://www.youtube.com/watch?v=iiADhChRriM>`_ provides a introduction to JSON files.
-Users are recommended to familiarize themselves with the JSON files structure before continuing with this tutorial.
+The configuration files are formatted in YAML, a human-readable format for representing mappings, lists, and scalar values.

 .. tip::

-    A common mistake when writing JSON files is to put a comma at the end of a list in json.
-For example, `"list": [1, 2, 3,]`` is wrong, it should be ``"list": [1, 2, 3]``.
-The cryptic error message which results is:
-    ``json.decoder.yamlDecodeError: Expecting value: [...]``.
-If you recieve this message, check the ''`system.yaml``, ``config.yaml``, and ``attributes.yaml`` for commas at the end of lists.
-When you scroll up in the error message, it will tell you which file caused the error.
+    YAML structure is defined by indentation.
+Use spaces consistently and align nested keys beneath their parent.
+If parsing fails, check ``system.yaml``, ``config.yaml``, and ``attributes.yaml`` near the location reported by the parser.

 Modifying config.yaml